sendyhalim/blog/content/posts/software-engineering/2023-08-12-learning-path-to-software-engineering-role-from-a-self-taught.md

 +++

 # My view on the learning path
-I have friends that want to get into tech, especially in the software engineering field, I think there's too much noise on the learning path nowadays.
-I'm a self taught, I do software engineering for fun and I was lucky to land an engineering role at Cermati in 2015, I’m confident that I can say a thing or two regarding getting into the software engineering field.
+I have friends that want to get into tech, some of them are looking into the software engineering field, they are confused with so many learning sources in the field.
+I personally think there's too much noise on the learning path nowadays.
+A little bit of my background, I'm a self taught, I do software engineering for fun and I was lucky to land an engineering role at Cermati in 2015, so I’m confident that I can say a thing or two regarding getting into the software engineering field.
 I will write another post on the details of the journey, this post will focus on my version of balanced practical approach to get into the software engineering field.

 I hope this post can be useful as a guideline and inspiration for other people to get into the software engineering role.